pasky/bc_thesis/README.md

-The goal of this thesis is to provide a 2-clause BSD licenced implementation of the CTF in the form of a multi-platform C library and properly document both the CRF and the corresponding new API.
+The goal of this thesis is to provide a 2-clause BSD licenced implementation of the CTF in the form of a multi-platform C library and properly document both the CTF and the corresponding new API.
 The library should also be accompanied by some command-line tools such as one-way conversion from DWARF to CTF, merging two CTF data sets in one, printing of the CTF data, or computing statistics.